mendhak/mendhak.github.io/posts/2025-09-04-firefox-local-chatbot-ollama.md

 That's it, the chatbot sidebar started showing "localhost" as an option in the top dropdown.

+If not on port 8080, the URL can be set manually by changing `browser.ml.chat.provider` to the actual URL.

 ## Notes

 Although it's possible, and great for privacy as well as tinkering, I don't generally like messing about in the `about:config` settings.
 It's too easy to forget what's been changed, and why.